 Fourth quarter energy survey results revealed Tenth District energy activity declined moderately.
 The future activity outlook also turned negative.
 Read the latest survey.

 The Energy Databook provides current economic indicators to help monitor trends and allow comparison of past information.
 These indicators include: oil and natural gas prices; global petroleum production and demand; U.S. oil production and petroleum demand; U.S. crude oil stocks; OECD petroleum stocks; U.S. oil imports; U.S. oil exports; oil and gas drilling rig counts; and U.S. natural gas production.

-The Federal Reserve Banks of Kansas City and Dallas will hold their second joint energy conference on Sept.
-22, 2017, which will focus on global oil supply dynamics, the global oil demand outlook, and the oil and gas regulatory environment.
+The Federal Reserve Banks of Kansas City and Dallas held their second joint energy conference on Sept.
+22, 2017, which focused on global oil supply dynamics, the global oil demand outlook, and the oil and gas regulatory environment.

 The Oklahoma City Branch of the Federal Reserve Bank of Kansas City hosted research economists from across the Federal Reserve System and other central banks at the Federal Reserve System Energy Meeting in September.

 The Federal Reserve Banks of Dallas and Kansas City held their first joint energy conference, which focused on the key drivers of recent oil price movements and their implications for the energy industry, the financial sector and the broader economy.
 Top leaders from academia, business and government presented and discussed their views on these topics.